RandaAdel/RandaAdel.github.io/_pages/about.md

 I’m not the kind of person who waits around for things to happen—I make them happen.
 When it comes to a goal I want to achieve, I’m driven to get there, no matter what.
 Collaboration is key in any team effort, but if I’ve set my sights on something, I’m fully committed, confident that results will follow.

 Efficiency is my thing.
 I believe in short, to-the-point meetings.
 If something can be explained in 20 minutes, why take an hour?
 For me, “it’s complicated” isn’t a sufficient answer.
-Unless it’s one of the seven unsolved math problems, we can break it down, solve it, and move forward.
+Unless it’s one of the seven unsolved math problems, we can break it down, solve it, and move forward

 I’m skilled at translating technical metrics into business KPIs and weaving them into a clear, impactful story.
 I believe in making data meaningful for everyone, ensuring the insights I share resonate with both technical and non-technical audiences, helping them make informed, strategic decisions.